Shians/ABACBS2017Workshop/README.md

     biocLite(c("scPipe", "scater", "scran", "SC3", "edgeR", "Glimma"), suppressUpdates=TRUE)
     install.packages(c("dplyr", "stringr", "magrittr", "ggplot2", "tibble", "plotly", "Rtsne"))

+for those on the BioC Amazon instance, only the `Rtsne` package needs to be added

+    install.packages("Rtsne")

 # References

 This workflow is adapted from other vignettes and workflows.